SergeyTatarchenko/sm-bootloader/src/readme.txt

-files in rtos folder was obrained from https://github.com/FreeRTOS/FreeRTOS-Kernel
+files in rtos folder was obtained from https://github.com/FreeRTOS/FreeRTOS-Kernel